utahCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 How to Get a Marriage License in Utah

 The steps for obtaining a marriage license in Utah vary slightly depending on the county.
-However, in general, the process is as follows.
+However, in general, the process is as follows:

 Step 1.
 Meet the State Regulations

 In Utah, couples who wish to obtain a marriage license must be eligible to marry, as specified by state laws.
 The applicant must be 16 years old to marry in Utah.
-However, unlike applicants 18 years older who do not need permission from anyone, applicants aged 16 or 17 must provide signed consent from a parent or guardian.
+However, unlike applicants 18 years older who do not need permission from anyone, applicants aged 16 or 17 must provide signed, written consent from a parent or guardian.
 In addition, both parties must be unmarried and have no direct relationship. (e.g., siblings).

 Note: Although marriage between first cousins is generally prohibited, state laws provide an exception for parties over 65 or over 55 years old and unable to reproduce.